 Gonynor’s Facebook profile gives almost no hint of these beliefs, and it is entirely possible that they are hidden from many of his friends and family.
 He had a “hentaigrind” band, Vulgar Lacerations, that does not seem to have been Nazi-inspired.
-His girlfriend posts regularly about her love of K-Pop and Adventure Time; the family who comment on his posts do not express extreme racism.
 Like David, Chris peppers his feed with relatively mainstream conservative memes:

 On Facebook, Gonynor does directly reference the Third Reich, but carefully.
 At one point, his cover photo was one of Adolph Hitler’s old paintings, and he seems to enjoy posting illustrations of Wehrmacht tanks.
 With Christopher’s page we again see exterminationist racism covered up just enough to hide in plain sight.